cs3110/textbook/src/chapters/conc/impl_callbacks.md

 OS level.
 But at the OCaml level, the resolution loop is sequential, meaning that only one callback can ever be running at a time.

 Finally, the resolution loop never attempts to interrupt a callback.
-So if the callback goes into an infinite loop, no other callback will ever get to run.
+So if one callback goes into an infinite loop, no other callback will ever get to run.
-That makes Lwt a cooperative concurrency mechanism, rather than preemptive.
+That makes Lwt a cooperative concurrency mechanism, rather than a preemptive one.

 To better understand callback resolution, let's implement it ourselves.
 We'll use the `Promise` data structure we developed earlier.
 To start, we add a bind